stamen/mapbox-gl-style-build/README.md

     }

     if (context.colorMode = "dark") {
-      // Add overrides to the existing overrides, if any overrides = addOverrides(overrides, {
+      // Add overrides to the existing overrides, if any.
+      //
+      // In thise case, only fill-opacity is added to the paint object, all other properties remain overrides = addOverrides(overrides, {
         "paint": {
           "fill-opacity": 0.2